el-tocino/BTP/thoughts.md

 - save settings as P1, P2, P3, P4, C0

 server:
-- get results from nodes
+- get results from nodes (see read-packets.py)
 - write results to file for later consideration?
 - calc position based on latest result from nodes
 - map position to layout grid
 - calc target servo position